samplesamplemic/Garage-API/README.md

 \
-**Plugin**: <i>[Git-commit-id-maven-plugin][git-commit-id-maven-url]</i>, works with actuator and its own configuration to request git local cached info at localhost:port/actuator/info(for the plugin to work properly you need to start the project with this command: <i>mvn spring-boot:run</i>).
+**Plugin**: <i>[Git-commit-id-maven-plugin][git-commit-id-maven-url]</i>, works with actuator and its own configuration to request git local cached info at localhost:port/actuator/info(if the plugin doesn't work properly you could try to start the project with this command: <i>mvn spring-boot:run</i>).
 <br></br>
 Pattern used: